techfu-io/assessment-starter-kit/sample-challenge/README.md

 ## Submitting your solution

-Package your solution in a ZIP file.
-Make sure the `run.sh` or `run.cmd` files are in the **root** of the ZIP file.

-You can use the sample `package.sh` or `package.cmd` scripts for this.
+Submit your packaged solution.
+You can use the `submit.sh` script for this.
 Run the script from within the directory containing your solution:

 ```
-> ../scripts/submit.sh baada555-ced5-4185-844e-5606d1907dd1
+> ../bin/submit.sh baada555-ced5-4185-844e-5606d1907dd1
 Created submission.zip submission file.
 Submitting your solution with assessment id baada555-ced5-4185-844e-5606d1907dd1.
 Done.
 ```

+The script will first test and package your solution before submitting it.